gilramir/argparse/README.md

 Value struct for a field name that matches either a "Switches" or "Name" value of the argument.
 If it fails to find a matching field, the code will panic().

-4. Finally, perform the parse.
+4. Perform the parse.

         ap.Parse()

 If the user requests help, the help text will be given, and the program exits.
 If the users gives an illegal command-line, the error message is shown, and the program exits.
 Otherwise, on success, the program continues to the next statement.

+5. Use the values.

+        if opts.Verbose {
+                // do something

 ## Default values